Frequently Asked Questions + Known Bugs, Workarounds, and Limitations

 Software Limitations

 The modeling and simulation logic used by SCM Globe imposes some limitations on how the simulations operate and the results they produce.
 SCM Globe uses a discrete event simulation (DES) method with a fixed-increment time progression of one hour.
 Time in the simulations is broken into one hour increments, and the supply chain system state is updated according to the events happening each hour.
 Results are rounded up or down to the nearest hour.
 Thus, as the number of hours a vehicle takes to travel a delivery route decreases, the greater is the effect of these rounding errors.
 Limitations created by hourly rounding errors are listed below, along with suggested workarounds for managing those limitations.
+(NOTE: This problem is solved in the new Enterprise version by using one minute time progression increments.)

 LIMITATION in Vehicle Modeling Logic: The SCM Globe simulation engine calculates hourly snapshots of the status of all the entities in a supply chain.
 Vehicle event times are the total of a vehicle’s delay between departure plus the route time for its delivery route (Vehicle Event Time = Delay Between Departures + Route Travel Time).
 As vehicle event times decrease to four hours and less, the probability of simulation engine hourly snapshots missing a vehicle event increases.